theophane-droid/stix2arango/README.md

 Insertion time is very important in stix2arango.
 You can use different storage paradigms :

     - GROUPED : feed objects are stored in a single collection
+    - STATIC : feed objects are stored in a single collection, all is removed when inserting new data
     - GROUPED_BY_MONTH : feed objects are stored in a collection per month
     - GROUPED_BY_DAY : feed objects are stored in a collection per day
     - TIME_BASED : feed objects are stored in a new collection at each new insertion date